sammorrisdesign/interactive-feed/README.md

 # Interactive Journalism Feed
-Twitter and BlueSky bots that share new interactive, graphic, and data vis stories from newsrooms around the world.
+BlueSky bot that share new interactive, graphic, and data vis stories from newsrooms around the world.
 It works by periodically checking APIs, RSS feeds, and sitemaps.

-You can follow it at [@InteractiveFeed](https://twitter.com/InteractiveFeed), or [@interactives.bsky.social](https://staging.bsky.app/profile/interactives.bsky.social).
+You can follow it at [@interactives.bsky.social](https://bsky.app/profile/interactives.bsky.social).

 ## Requirements
 - Node v18 or above
-- NYT, Guardian, Philadelphia Inquirer, BlueSky, and Twitter credentials for `secrets.json` or the secret key.
+- NYT, Guardian, Philadelphia Inquirer, and BlueSky credentials for `secrets.json` or the secret key.

 ## Installation
 Use `npm i` to get all dependecies.